PartTimeLegend/parttimelegend.github.com/source/_posts/2013-04-24-pgp-key-signing-service.markdown

 ## I don't live in your city/country can will you still sign my key?

 I take these on a per request basis.
 Due to the nature of this, I will have to look carefully at your details and others who have signed your key.
 I reserve the right to charge for this service as it requires due dilligence on my part.
-This charge would not exceed £10 or tbe equivilent in your country and should be made via Bank Transfer to further confirm your identity.
+This charge would not exceed £10 or the equivilent in your country and should be made via Bank Transfer to further confirm your identity.
 This will not result in a signature of absolute trust, you will receive a casual signature as I cannot absolutely gaurantee your identity.

 ## What keys have you signed and have signed you?